 - Food: Arguably, France has some of the best food and recipes in the world.
 From crêpes and bœuf bourguignon to the iconic baguette, you certainly won’t go hungry.
 Meat, such as rabbit, duck, chicken and beef are popular; artisan breads, vegetables, fruits and cheeses and other dairy products are also commonplace.
-However, if you suffer from food allergies, you will need to be extra vigilant in restaurants.
+However, if you suffer from food allergies, you’ll need to be extra vigilant in restaurants.
 It may be safer to prepare food at home until you learn what to avoid.

 - The weather: The weather in France is considered temperate and has four distinct seasons.
 However, because of the varied landscapes, the country is divided into four climatic regions and you may wish to take this into consideration when choosing the city in which you’d like to live and teach.
 The oceanic climate of western France produces quite a bit of rain, while the central and eastern areas have a continental climate that boasts cold winters and hot summers.
 In southern France, there is a Mediterranean climate which promises hot summers and rainy, damp winters.
 In the more mountainous regions, you can expect colder year-round temperatures and snowy winters.

-- Expenses: The cost of living in France for one person is anywhere from $1800-$2400 USD per month.
+- Expenses: The cost of living in France for one person is anywhere from $1,800-$2,400 USD per month.
 It’s perfectly reasonable to live comfortably off an ESL teaching salary and even afford to travel a bit.
 However, don’t expect to save much money.
-Unlike many Asian countries where ESL teachers can live well and save money, it’s is nearly impossible to build a nest egg in France on an ESL teacher’s salary.
+Unlike many Asian countries where ESL teachers can live well and save money, it’s nearly impossible to build a nest egg in France on an ESL teacher’s salary.

 Fortunately, the international demand for ESL teachers has made it easier than ever to begin your career.
 Here’s how.

-Find a job online
+Find an ESL job online

 - The website ESL Base lists the language schools in France by region, linking to individual schools with vacancies.